Rita086/alx-low_level_programming/README.md

-This is my readme file in this directory 0x08-recursion
+This is my readme in this directory 0x12-singly_linked_lists